dantelrharrell-debug/NIJA_Trading_Bot/README.md

-# NIJA_Trading_Bot
+# Nija Trading Bot

+## Overview
-Automated aggressive-but-safe trading bot for crypto.
+Automated crypto trading bot for Coinbase using `coinbase-advanced-py`.

-## Features
-- Multi-symbol support
-- High-frequency micro-trades
-- Dynamic position sizing
-- Webhook-enabled
-- 24/7 trading
+Designed for fast, high-profit trades with safe position sizing (2–10% of equity).

 ## Setup

-1. Clone the repo
-2. Create a virtual environment
-3. Install dependencies
-4. Set API keys in `.env`
-5. Run the bot
+1. Copy `.env.example` → `.env` and fill in your Coinbase API keys: